Riyadh: Buses

+As part King Abdulaziz Public Transport Project, Riyadh Bus network consists of 3 main bus lines, covering a distance of 1,905 km.
+Riyadh’s bus network consists of 87 routes across the city using 842 vehicles with approximately 3,000 service stations.
+The bus network transported 50 million passengers in 2024.

 The main charter bus company in the kingdom, known as the Saudi Public Transport Company (SAPTCO), offers trips both within the kingdom and to its neighboring countries, including Egypt (via ferries from Safaga or Nuweiba) and Arab states of the Gulf Cooperation Council.

 Metro

-The six line Riyadh Metro is under construction with the first line was expected to open by end of 2021, but now it is expected to open in 2023.
+The Riyadh Metro, part of the King Abdulaziz Public Transport Project, is the world's longest driverless metro system.

 Railways

-Saudi Railways Organization operates two separate passenger and cargo lines between Riyadh and Dammam, passing through Hofuf and Haradh.
+Saudi Arabia Railways operates two separate passenger and cargo lines between Riyadh and Dammam, passing through Hofuf and Haradh.
 Two future railway projects, connecting Riyadh with Jeddah and Mecca in the western region, and connecting Riyadh with Buraidah, Ha'il and Northern Saudi Arabia are underway.

 Roads

 The city is served by a major highway system.
 The main Eastern Ring Road connects the city's south and north, while the Northern Ring Road connects the city's east and west.
 King Fahd Road runs through the center of the city from north to south, in parallel with the East Ring Road.
 Makkah Road, which runs east–west across the city's center, connects eastern parts of the city with the city's main business district and the diplomatic quarters.